Castlevania: Harmony of Dissonance: Reception

 Metacritic assigned it a score of 87 of 100 while GameRankings gave it an 84%.

 Japanese gaming magazine Famitsu gave the game a 31 out of 40.
 At the time of its release, Harmony of Dissonance received positive reviews from English-language critics.
 GameSpot commended it as "not just a fine Castlevania game—it's also one of the better Game Boy Advance games to come around in a while".
 GameSpy stated: "Despite its unevenness, Castlevania: Harmony of Dissonance is a quality adventure that represents the best attempt yet made at miniaturizing the brilliance of Symphony of the Night."
 While worrying about the loss of originality of the franchise and noting that "Harmony of Dissonance almost obsessively copies Symphony of the Night", GamePro called it "a fun action game and a fine Castlevania game in its own right."
 The improved graphics of Harmony of Dissonance, especially the backgrounds, 3D effects, and multi-jointed bosses, received praise from reviewers, who called them "plentiful and visually stunning", and "top-notch".
 It was a runner-up for GameSpot's 2002 "Best Graphics on Game Boy Advance" award.
+During the 6th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Harmony of Dissonance for "Handheld Game of the Year", which was ultimately awarded to Metroid Fusion.

 The soundtrack of the game was less well received.
 Critics panned the music as "easily the worst Castlevania soundtrack" and "muddy, plodding, and reminiscent of the days of four-channel NES soundtracks".
 Conversely, GameSpot found that the music was "decent" and occasionally "fitting or even catchy", but failed to live up to the high expectations of the series.
 The publication later nominated the game for its annual "Most Disappointing Game on Game Boy Advance" award, citing the music.
 IGN felt that while not "quite as bad as importers have made it out to be", the songs "aren't nearly as nice as they have been in past Castlevania adventures."
 Reviewers also disliked the lack of difficulty with GamePro describing it as the game's "biggest flaw".
 Other criticism included predictable and easy boss battles, and "a much smaller explorable area and somewhat less compelling map design".